International Force East Timor: Military operations

+INTERFET then launched an operation to secure the last part of the country the Oecussi Enclave.
+On 22 October 1999, the SASR conducted an air insertion in Black Hawk helicopters at Port Makasa in the enclave together with an hour later an amphibious landing from a Navy landing craft with their vehicles.
+The night before Australian Navy Clearance divers from HMAS Success had conducted a clandestine beach reconnaissance of the amphibious landing area.
+A day after the SASR landed, a platoon from 5/7 RAR with four APCs and a platoon of Gurkhas from 2 RGR were landed from the landing craft.
+Forty militia were captured while the remainder were believed to have fled to West Timor.
+In mid-November, 3 RAR took over responsibility for the Oecussi Enclave.

 On 28 February 2000, INTERFET handed over command of military operations to United Nations Transitional Administration in East Timor (UNTAET).
 A New Zealand soldier, Private Leonard Manning, was shot dead during a contact on 24 July 2000, becoming the first combat fatality since the United Nations-backed forces had arrived in September.
 Manning was killed in the south-west town of Suai when his patrol was attacked by a group of militia.
 Grenades and claymore mines had been withdrawn from New Zealand's forces after the UN took over, a change which was rescinded after Manning's death.
 Two Australian soldiers also died in East Timor in 2000—Lance Corporal Russell Eisenhuth through illness on 17 January and Corporal Stuart Jones after a weapon accidentally discharged on 10 August 2000.